 6. Useful links

-In many cases the records of trades unions branches and organisations connected with the labour movement are held at the appropriate local record office; contact details can be found on the ARCHON Directory.
+In many cases the records of trades unions branches and organisations connected with the labour movement are held at the appropriate local record office; contact details can be found via the Find an archive tool.

 For advice about oral history and information about existing oral history resources, you should first approach the Curator of Oral History at the British Library Sound Archive, 96 Euston Road, London NW1 2DB

 Archives Hub - The Archives Hub provides a single point of access to descriptions of archives held in UK universities and colleges.
 At present these are primarily at collection-level, although where possible they are linked to complete catalogue descriptions.